nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 94
 00:06:07,214 --> 00:06:13,225
-[SPEAKER_02]: okay yeah if we get those verified that they're not
+[SPEAKER_02]: Because yeah if we get those verified that they're not

 95
-# Never said
 00:06:13,205 --> 00:06:13,498
-Bye.

 96
 00:06:14,420 --> 00:06:19,502